andrewplummer/Sugar/CAUTION.md

   - `String#normalize` is now deprecated, but still available as a separate script in the `lib/plugins` directory.

 - Level: Moderate
-  - Date ranges are now their own package (the "range" package), are not dependent on the Date package, and work on numbers and strings as well.
+  - Date ranges are now their own module (the "range" module), and are not dependent on the Date module, and work on numbers and strings as well.

 - Level: Minor
   - Enumerable methods on object will now coerce primitive types.
 This means that `Object.findAll('foo')` will now treat `'foo'` as `new String('foo')`.
 This is reversed from the previous behavior which would error on primitive types and coerce objects to primitive types where possible.